 What are the potential dangers of nanotech and biotech?

-Is it right to say that a lot of your work lies in trying to get away from centralised power structures?
+Is it right to say that a lot of your work lies in trying to get away from centralized power structures?

-Some people want to fix inequality and centralisation.
+Some people want to fix inequality and centralization.
 But when we try to fix inequality, 1) it keeps coming back, and 2) it often leads to mass murder (Stalin, Mao, etc.)

-So stop and think about this for a moment: what if the objective isn't to level out the game between winners and losers, but to make life as good as possible for the losers?
-If we accept that most people will be losers at some point in their lives, how do we design a good life for losers, for the mediocre, the untalented, the unlucky – for every single human being, no matter how "undeserving" they may appear to some means-testing meritocratic aid bureaucracy.
-This is "decentralisation" certainly, but not in the usual sense that people use the word.
+So stop and think about this for a moment: What if the objective isn't to level out the game between winners and losers, but to make life as good as possible for the losers?
+If we accept that most people will be losers at some point in their lives, how do we design a good life for losers, for the mediocre, the untalented, the unlucky—for every single human being, no matter how "undeserving" they may appear to some means-testing meritocratic aid bureaucracy.
+This is "decentralization" certainly, but not in the usual sense that people use the word.

 I don't know how to fix inequality.
-But I do think we can – with safe, available, even cheap technology – stamp out nearly all of the suffering that poverty causes.
+But I do think we can—with safe, available, even cheap technology—stamp out nearly all of the suffering that poverty causes.
 As Gandhi said: "Poverty is the worst form of violence."
-So my decentralisation is at the very bottom.
+So my decentralization is at the very bottom.

-I realised that can't save anybody...
-I can buy people time, maybe save them in a disaster, add a few decades to their life, but only that
+I can't save anybody… I can buy people time, maybe save them in a disaster, add a few decades to their life, but only that.

 I know you also spent a period of your life training in meditation and studying Hindu thought.
 How has that experience informed what you do?
 You stress the importance of science and technology in getting human beings out of the mess we appear to be in, but do you think the old insights of religion have a role to play too in how we approach these problems?